ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           3. `sudo vi jetty.xml jetty.xml`
              1. Search for the line that has `127.0.0.1` and replace with whatever the IP address is for the Pi this is all  running on.
              2. Search for the line that begins with “ Enable this connector if you wish to use https with web console”
              3. Uncomment the next section by removing the \!-- and -- at the beginning and end of the bean.
-The section should then look like  <bean id="Secure blah blah blah, and then at the end, </bean>
+The section should then look like  \<bean id="Secure blah blah blah, and then at the end, \</bean\>
           4. `cd .. && sudo ./bin/activemq start`
           5. Log into the broker console from another machine by: http://\<Pi IP address or name\>:8161/admin
+             1.The default login is typically admin/admin
-             1. If this works, the broker is setup correctly
+             2. If this works, the broker is setup correctly
        2. Setup ActiveMQ to run automatically on startup
           1. `sudo vi /etc/systemd/system/activemq.service` and add:
             ```bash